opreo/ternion-linux/README.md

   ```
   rpm-ostree rebase ostree-image-signed:docker://ghcr.io/luciascarlet/ternion-linux:latest
   ```
-- Reboot again to complete the installation
+- Reboot again to complete the installation:
   ```
   systemctl reboot
   ```

 The `latest` tag will automatically point to the latest build.
-That build will still always use the Fedora version specified in `recipe.yml`, so you won't get accidentally updated to the next major version.
+That build will still always use the Fedora version specified in `recipe.yml`, so you won't accidentally get updated to the next major version.

 ## ISO

 If you're using Fedora Atomic, you can generate an offline ISO image with the instructions available [here](https://blue-build.org/learn/universal-blue/#fresh-install-from-an-iso).

-Unfortunately, these ISOs cannot be distributed on GitHub for free (due to their large sizes), so, for public projects, something else has to be used for hosting.
+Unfortunately, these ISOs can't be distributed on GitHub for free (due to their large sizes).
+As such, for public projects, something else has to be used for hosting.

 ## Verification